alexroygh/ecommerce-chatbot/project_report.md

 ### Usage
 - Register a new user, login, and start chatting or exploring products.
 - All chat and product interactions are stored for session continuity.

 ---

+## 9. Presentation Summary

+- **Objective:** Build a user-centric e-commerce chatbot for product search and purchase simulation
+- **Approach:** Modular, full-stack solution with modern frameworks and best practices
+- **Results:** Responsive, secure, and extensible platform with a clean codebase and clear documentation
+- **Learnings:** Emphasized modularity, user experience, and robust session management

+---